There are a number of telehealth benefits to consider when choosing health insurance coverage.

 - Urgent care services like UPMC AnywhereCare are a convenient way to get a medical evaluation from home or your workplace if you’re experiencing common conditions like a cold or sore throat, or you think you have symptoms of COVID-19.
 UPMC AnywhereCare providers are available over live video 24/7, and UPMC Health Plan members can use their mobile device or computer to have an appointment .

-- Health coaching is another care option that some health plans offer.
-UPMC Health Plan members can work with a health coach digitally or via telephone to reach their health and wellness goals.
+- Prescription for Wellness Health coaching is another care option that some health plans offer.
+UPMC Health Plan members can work with a care manager digitally or via telephone to reach their health and wellness goals.
 UPMC Health Plan also offers a range of virtually supported mental and behavioral health care services.

 - Counseling sessions are commonly offered through telehealth platforms.
 Through UPMC AnywhereCare, eligible members have access to virtual counseling sessions for mental and behavioral health care.

 - Digital health management tools and mobile apps, such as RxWell, also support